In this post we look at why getting stronger helps reduce pain, particularly if you’re suffering with chronic or ongoing injuries.

 This may explain transient changes in pain, but doesn’t necessarily explain the long term effects.

-Why for example, does a particular exercise cause pain when you start training, even with minimal resistance, then 3 months later the exact same exercise with 5 times the weight causes no pain at all?
+Why, for example, does a particular exercise cause pain when you first start training—even with minimal resistance—yet three months later, the same exercise with five times the weight causes no pain at all?

-In other words you could see changes to the structure of a previously injured tendon, and see strength improvements in the associated muscles, but this had no connection to what the person actually felt.
+In other words, you could observe structural changes in a previously injured tendon and strength gains in the associated muscles—but this had no connection to what the person actually felt.

 I’ve discussed before the nebulous relationship between what you see on a scan and what you actually feel.